Government Shutdown Resources

 What is the impact on food safety activities?

-The Food and Drug Administration, which oversees food safety, will be shut down.
+The Food and Drug Administration, which oversees food safety, will be shutdown.

-For background, the 2013 16-day shutdown sharply curtailed critical FDA food safety inspections of domestic and international food facilities.
+The 2013 16-day shutdown sharply curtailed critical FDA food safety inspections of domestic and international food facilities.

 What is the impact on federal housing loans?